-Her much-anticipated album, Find the Silver Lining, is her sixth release, following Be, That and Change, So Far, Halfway to Naked, and Vesica Pisces.
-Kelly also released a full length Christmas CD titled Into Christmas in November 2013, featuring six original songs and six classic covers.
+Her much-anticipated album, Find the Silver Lining, is her sixth album release, following Be, That and Change, So Far, Halfway to Naked, and Vesica Pisces.
+Kelly also released a full-length Christmas CD titled Into Christmas in November 2013 featuring six original songs and six classic covers.

 Based in L.A, Kelly has traveled to Nashville many times to write and perform.
 She was chosen as one of the top 25 finalists in Nashville’s “Music City Songwriting Competition” for her song “I'm Done,” which appears on That and Change.
-Fitzgerald and writing partner Brian Pothier co-wrote and recorded the song "Thank You" with Christina Fulton, which premiered on MTV’s The Jersey Shore in September 2011.
 In 2018, “Blingle Bells,” one of Kelly’s original holiday songs (co-written with Corey Lee Barker), was featured in two Hallmark Christmas movies.
+Fitzgerald and writing partner Brian Pothier co-wrote and recorded the song “Thank You,” which premiered on MTV’s The Jersey Shore in September 2011.

 While signed to an independent record label, Kelly and her band had the pleasure of recording the Halfway to Naked album with Grammy Award Winning producer Jack Douglas (John Lennon, Aerosmith, Cheap Trick).
 “It was a great experience working with Jack,” says Kelly.
 Jack responded by saying, “The songs are well crafted and the girl sings phenomenally.”

 In April 2003, the single “No Easy Way Out” (written by Wayne Kramer) from the Halfway To Naked album won accolades for the band by earning the #2 spot for the most added spins just behind Lucinda William's “Righteously” on the triple A charts.